Dual Class-Aware Contrastive Federated Semi-Supervised Learning: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel FSSL method DCCFSSL for utilizing unlabeled datasets to further improve the FL performance.
-On the one hand, DCCFSSL builds a common training goal to reduce the large deviation from local models.
-On the other hand, it introduces dual class-aware contrastive information in the feature space to alleviate the confirmation bias.
-Moreover, DCCFSSL presents AMA and APA to enhance the robustness of the global model and global class prototypes, respectively.
-Extensive experiments demonstrate that our DCCFSSL significantly outperforms the other state-of-the-art FSSL methods.
-Meanwhile, DCCFSSL can greatly improve the model stability of the training process.
-Furthermore, even compared to the standard federated supervised learning with labeled data for all clients, DCCFSSL still can achieve 3.18\%$\sim$11.64\% accuracy improvement on CIFAR-10 and CIFAR-100.
+In this paper, we propose DCCFSSL, a novel federated semi-supervised learning method that leverages unlabeled datasets to further improve FL performance.
+On the one hand, DCCFSSL builds a common training goal to reduce the large deviation from uploaded local models of labeled clients and unlabeled clients.
+On the other hand, it introduces dual class-aware contrastive information in the feature space to alleviate confirmation bias.
+Meanwhile, the proposed dual class-aware contrastive module of DCCFSSL tackles the mismatch between global and local class prototypes by considering both local and global class-aware distributions within the feature space.
+Moreover, DCCFSSL presents authentication-reweighted aggregation based on authentication samples to improve the robustness of the global model and class prototypes.
+Extensive experiments demonstrate that DCCFSSL significantly outperforms other state-of-the-art FSSL methods.
+Meanwhile, DCCFSSL substantially improves the model stability of the training process.
+Remarkably, even when compared to the standard federated supervised learning with labeled data for all clients, DCCFSSL still achieves 2.92\%$\sim$11.64\% accuracy improvement on CIFAR-10, CIFAR-100, and STL-10 datasets.